noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - It's days that I decide that one hundred pages of logbook of torture is totally sufficient to put in jail for life a noble.
 And yes it is.
 Francesca follow every day doing the same, torturing.
 My business is already a reality another time dear marquees of terror.
 I've no fear of state forces, or International police.
 I've no fear at all because I'm a citizen, your facility of human and drugs trade in the Mediterranean area in the next few years will let you be put in jail for ever.
 I promise and I stop write this horrible but totally sure logbook.
 Fuck off stupid.

+- a little boy son of billionaires from genoa grandson of an industrial entrepreneur of the early twentieth century, a useless man who uses the trafficking network to maintain the legally acquired wealth for his grandfather's part.
+With stupid insinuations he assumes that since I do not have access to the same network he maintains an almost genoflex position in front of him.
+Imbecile what the world commands is democracy.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)